Local(ish) gravity theories in conformal superspace: The path integral

 In fact, this non-trivial holonomy is a representation of the curvature of the connection used to horizontally lift the paths.
 While it is known that the purely conformal lift has trivial holonomy, the diffeomorphism part usually has a non-trivial one \cite{Gil_Medrano, Freed, Michor_general, Gauge_riem}.

-We are interested in a wave-function of the Universe, a la Hartle-Hawking but here with an initial state given by the orbit $[\Omega_o]$, of the least dimensional stratum of $\mathcal{Q}/\mathcal{C}$.
-Choosing a specific representative for $[\Omega_o]$, schematically we have: \be \Psi([g]):=\int \mathcal{D}f \int_{\Omega_o}^{f^*g} \mathcal{D}\gamma \exp{i S[\gamma_H(\Omega_o, f^*g)]/\hbar} \ee where here $f\in{\mbox{Diff}}$ acts on an arbitrary representative of the final point of the transition amplitude and is integrated over with some measure (which we discuss).
-A Haar measure is not required here; unlike the standard case, we are not doing a group averaging procedure, each path on the base space corresponds to at most one $f$.
-If the curvature of the field-space connection form is zero, there is no relative holonomy on the fiber for two paths $\gamma_1, \gamma_2$, interpolating between a choice of $\Omega_o$ and the orbit of $[g]$.
-Thus all the lifts for the paths would end up in a single height of the orbit.
-Then the path integral will acquire a functional delta, cancelling the integral over ${D}f$.
+We are interested in a wave-function of the Universe, a la Hartle-Hawking but here with an initial state given by the orbit $[g_o]$, of the least dimensional stratum of $\mathcal{Q}/\mathcal{C}$.
+Choosing any metric $g$, schematically we have: \be \Psi(g):=\int \mathcal{D}f \int_{f^*g_o}^{g} \mathcal{D}\gamma \exp{i S[\gamma_H(f^*g_o, g)]/\hbar} \ee where here $f\in{\mbox{Diff}}$ acts on an arbitrary representative of $g_{ab}^o$ and is integrated over with some measure (which we discuss).
+A Haar measure is not required here; unlike the standard case, we are not doing a group averaging procedure: each path on the base space corresponds to at most one $f$.
+That is, starting from $g$, each horizontal lift of the curve $[\gamma]$ will hit $f^*g^o$ for a unique $f$.
+For instance, if the curvature of the field-space connection form is zero, there is no relative holonomy on the fiber for two paths $\gamma_1, \gamma_2$, interpolating between $g$ and (the orbit of) $[g_o]$.
+Thus all the lifts for the paths would end up in a single height, a single representative, $f^*g_o$.
+Then the path integral over $\mathcal{D}f$ will acquire a functional delta, cancelling the integral.
 This is what happens with the purely conformal transformations, since they are Abelian and our choice above \eqref{conf_gf} has no associated curvature \cite{Gil_Medrano}.
+Interestingly, these sort of gauge-fixings avoid a Gribov ambiguity, but only at the cost of dealing with a further functional integral and the effects of field-space curvature.